Mind Challenges

 Programs

-Chess Program (Year 3 to Year 5)
+Chess Program (Kindergarten to Year 5)

 Topics will be presented such as specific openings (e.g. Italian Opening, Fried Liver Attack, King’s Gambit) and how to spot blunders from your opponent and take advantage of them.
 Endgame technique will be studied, which will make it easier for players to simplify and to convert a winning position.